Everyone Counts: Official U.S. Census

 Every 10 years, the U.S. government counts every person, regardless of citizenship, living in the U.S. through the census.
 The census is a short questionnaire that asks basic information about your household and the people who live in it.

-The census is used to decide how to divide $80 billion in federal funding for important services such as healthcare, schools and libraries, public transportation, and welfare benefits.
+The census is used to decide how to divide $1.5 trillion in federal funding for important services such as healthcare, schools and libraries, public transportation, and welfare benefits.
 You can still respond online or respond by phone through June 2020.
 Language assistance is available for some languages.
 The online questionnaire and telephone assistance are available in Spanish, Vietnamese, Korean, Russian, Arabic, Tagalog, Polish, French, Haitian Creole, Portuguese, and Japanese.
 The Census Bureau is also producing language glossaries, language identification cards, and language guides in 59 non-English languages which will be housed at www.2020census.gov.

 Make sure that you are counted to get your fair share of resources and representation!